vercel/next.js/docs/basic-features/image-optimization.md

   </ul>
 </details>

-Since version **10.0.0**, Next.js provides an Image component that will automatically optimize the source image based on the browser.
-The optimization includes resizing the image based on the browser's viewport as well as selecting the best format, such as [WebP](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types), based on the browser's [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header.
+Since version **10.0.0**, Next.js provides an Image component to automatically optimize the source image.
+The optimization includes resizing the image based on the browser's viewport, as well as selecting the best format (such as [WebP](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types)) based on the browser's [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header.

-The objective of the Image component is to improve performance of Next.js applications, with a particular focus on improving their Core Web Vitals scores.
+The objective of the Image component is to improve the performance of Next.js applications, with a particular focus on improving their [Core Web Vitals](https://web.dev/vitals/) scores.

 ## Default Behavior